GhennadiiMir/poml/docs/index.md

 This is a **Ruby port** of the original [POML library](https://github.com/microsoft/poml) developed by Microsoft.
 This Ruby gem is designed to be **fully compatible** with the original POML specification and has been **structurally aligned** with the original library to maintain complete compatibility.

-> **✅ Structural Compatibility**: Version 0.0.7 introduces full structural alignment with the original library, including correct tools positioning and chat component behavior. **78.4% of tests passing** with major functionality fully operational.
+> **✅ Full Implementation Status**: Version 0.0.7 features complete structural alignment with the original library, including correct tools positioning and chat component behavior. **100% of tests passing** (399 tests, 2812 assertions) with all major functionality fully operational.

 ## Key Features